maxxliu/reddit_comments_analysis/README.md

 This project has 2 goals:

-1. Be able to analyze the sentiment of keyword searches over time.
-For example, we could see how sentiment towards the word "trump" has changed over time.
+1. Be able to analyze the sentiment of keyword searches over time as well as keyword counts.
+We can do this for a variety of stocks and then see if we can train a machine learning model to predict quarterly earnings/ how earnings will do compared to estimates, based on the sentiment towards the stock or related terms.

-2. Analyze every comment over time and catch words that had sudden spikes in both number of mentions and overall sentiment towards that word.
-A recent example, this application should be able to catch an increased mention of "United" with a large negative sentiment attached to the spike.
+2. It would be fun to figure out the top 10 meanest users on reddit, the time and day people post the most aggressive comments, and the top 10 users who have the most positive impact on other users.